ripanmukherjee/Robotic-Greeter/Installation_Documents/Py_Audio_Installation/README.rst

 2. Install via shell scripts:
 *********************************
-On the other hand you can run the shell script (Py_Audio_Installation.sh_) in the Python_Installation folder.
+On the other hand you can run the shell script (Py_Audio_Installation.sh_) in the Py_Audio_Installation folder.
-By running this program, it will automatically install python for you.
+By running this program, it will automatically install pygame and pyaudio for you.

 .. _Py_Audio_Installation.sh: https://github.com/ripanmukherjee/Robotic-Greeter/blob/master/Installation_Documents/Py_Audio_Installation/Py_Audio_Installation.sh